AllanOricil/esp32-mfa-authenticator/README.md

 <img src="./images/docker-mosquitto-start.png" width="800">

+> [!WARNING]
-> **WARNING** remember to assign static ips to the host running the MQTT service, as weel as for the esp32, in your router.
+> Remember to assign static ips to the host running the MQTT service, as weel as for the esp32, in your router.
 This is a suggestion to avoid having to update the `MQTT_SERVER` constant with a new ip every time your router decides to change the ip of your host.

+> [!TIP]
-> **WARNING** if your host can't receive messages from other devices on the same network, it could be a firewall problem.
+> If your host can't receive messages from other devices on the same network, it could be a firewall problem.
 Configure the firewall in the host to enable it to receive requests from other devices on your local network.

 After all services have initialized, open node-red at `localhost:1880`, and import `./node-red/insert-secret.json` flow.
 Use this [tutorial](https://nodered.org/docs/user-guide/editor/workspace/import-export) to guide you to import flows into node-red.

+> [!WARNING]
-> **WARNING** remember to put the SD card again in the board, if you want the secret to be stored.
+> Remember to put the SD card again in the board, if you want the secret to be stored.
 If you don't do it, after a reset the TOTP code for that secret won't appear because the secret wasn't written to disk.

 ## 🎯 Roadmap